 Unmarked pieces will bear the usual impressed numbers underneath that many German companies used.
 These can be identified as Heubach by their quality and certain characteristics, like dimpled cheeks.
 Marked pieces will be more valuable.

-What's your Heubach worth?
-Take a look at this list of Heubach price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Heubach price guide: sold listings for a value indication.